 People who wake up early tend to go to bed earlier, too.
 Often, their routines are so well established that they’re in bed at the same time every night.
-Having a set schedule allows you to get plenty of high-quality rest.
+Having a set schedule should provide better rest because it maintains your body’s internal clock.

-Resist the urge to sleep in on weekends, though.
-For this schedule to work, your wake-up and sleep times should be consistent every day.
+Resist the urge to sleep in on the weekends, though.
+For this schedule to be successful, your wake-up and sleep times should be consistent every day.

 Get Enough Sleep

-If you find that you’re not tired when your scheduled bedtime rolls around, try a quiet bedtime routine like reading or drinking herbal tea.
-Or take a shower and get your clothes ready for the next day.
-On nights when you do go to bed later than planned, maintain your early wake-up time, but schedule time for a nap at lunch.
+If you find that you’re not tired when your scheduled bedtime rolls around, establish a calming bedtime routine like reading or drinking sleep tea.
+You could also shower and get your clothes ready for the next day to feel more prepared and relaxed.

-The rule for consistent wake-up times includes weekends, too.
-To help you stay on track, schedule early morning activities like a hike with friends or family, a workout session with a trainer or coffee with a friend.
+The rule applies to weekends, too.
+To help you stay on track, schedule early morning activities such as a hike with friends or family, a workout session with a trainer, or a coffee meetup.

 Put the Alarm Clock Far from the Bed

 Here’s a trick to help you get out of bed: put your alarm clock further away from you.
 When the alarm is right next to you on a nightstand, you might be more inclined to hit that snooze button and stay in bed.
 However, placing the alarm clock on the other side of the room forces you to get up once it starts buzzing.